Tinkerforge/doc/en/source/Hardware/Bricklets/RGB_LED_Button.rst

 adjust the color of the LED.
 The red, green and blue part of the LED can be controlled with 8 bit resolution each.

 A white inlay is attached below the cap.
-This inlay can be replaced by a custom printed inlay (for example a power sign or an arrow or similar).
+This paper inlay can be replaced by a custom printed inlay (for example a power sign or an arrow or similar).

 It is also possible to use events.
 This allows to react to button presses